praneet1988/ELeFHAnt/README.md

 ## BenchmarkELeFHAnt Function
 Benchmark ELeFHAnt is a function to compare ELeFHAnt celltype predictions against scPred and Seurat's Label Transfer.

+## CrossSpecies Conversion Function
+CrossSpecies Conversion takes one or more datasets and maps their genes to orthologs in other species.
+The datasets are updated with the new gene names, ensuring they have the same set of features prior to using the other functions.
+This enables users to, for example, use a mouse reference to annotate a human query.
+Human, mouse, rat, rhesus, chicken, and zebrafish options are provided.
+It can also convert between ensembl gene ids and gene symbol formats.

+This function uses the package biomaRt to map genes to each other, and therefore requires an internet connection.
+Please note that certain assumptions are made in the conversion process, i.e. for one-to-many or many-to-one mappings only the first is kept and the rest are removed.
+Additionally some genes may not map to anything, and in all these cases the genes without matches are removed and the dataset is reprocessed in Seurat.
+Also note that new gene names are applied only to the RNA assay and therefore CrossSpecies Conversion should be applied prior to integration.

 ## Developers
 ```